Long Tall Weekend: Song origins

-Some songs, such as "They Got Lost" and "Lullabye To Nightmares" had also existed in different forms prior to the release of Long Tall Weekend.
-The former was a live track with a much faster tempo from the band's live compilation Severe Tire Damage.
+Some songs, such as "They Got Lost" and "Lullabye to Nightmares" had also existed in different forms prior to the release of Long Tall Weekend.
+The former was a live track with a much faster tempo from the band's live compilation Severe Tire Damage (1998).

-"They Got Lost" and "Certain People I Could Name" were both originally slated for inclusion on Factory Showroom.
+"They Got Lost" and "Certain People I Could Name" were both originally slated for inclusion on Factory Showroom (1996).

 Reception

 Following the digital release of Long Tall Weekend, They Might Be Giants became the most downloaded band of 1999.
 John Flansburgh speculates that the feat was based not only on the content of the album, but also on the band's early willingness to embrace digital formats, having been urged to do so by the Restless Records label.

-The album received generally favorable reviews from critics.

 Track listing

 Personnel

+Credits adapted from 1999 PDF liner notes.